viktorbezdek/awesome-github-projects/README.md

 ## PowerShell

 - [Raphire/Win11Debloat](https://github.com/Raphire/Win11Debloat) - A simple, easy to use PowerShell script to remove pre-installed apps from Windows, disable telemetry, remove Bing from Windows search as well as perform various other changes to declutter and improve
+- [Atlas-OS/Atlas](https://github.com/Atlas-OS/Atlas) - 🚀 An open and lightweight modification to Windows, designed to optimize performance, privacy and usability.
 - [TonyPhipps/SIEM](https://github.com/TonyPhipps/SIEM) - SIEM Tactics, Techiques, and Procedures
 - [SpotX-Official/SpotX](https://github.com/SpotX-Official/SpotX) - SpotX patcher used for patching the desktop version of Spotify
 - [actions/runner-images](https://github.com/actions/runner-images) - GitHub Actions runner images